deathworlders/online/content/book/deathworlders/chapter-29-forges.md

 “What is that?”
 Vedreg asked.

 “Dude, literally the first thing I built was a still and shoved some *Rhwk*-fruit in there.
-This is, uh…” Lewis turned the bottle thoughtfully in his hands. “...
-I guess it’s kinda like a brandy or something.
+This is, uh…” Lewis turned the bottle thoughtfully in his hands. “...I guess it’s kinda like a brandy or something.
 But, we ain’t got any champagne, so this’ll have to do.”

 “Champagne?”